-Developing a life-long love of reading and writing through English Language Arts: Intensive focus on reading, writing and listening skills, with an emphasis on spelling, vocabulary, grammar and daily writing activities aims to develop avid readers who are able to read and write critically.
+Developing a life-long love of reading and writing through English Language Arts: Intensive focus on reading, writing and listening skills, with an emphasis on spelling, vocabulary, grammar and daily writing activities that aim to develop avid readers who are able to read and write critically.

 We are a semi-departmentalized, student-centered based teaching institution: Student-centered learning refers to efforts made by educators to use instructional approaches that develop a student’s self-awareness and responsibility.
 Student-centered teaching can result in a transformation in both the learning and teaching experience.
-The goal of student-centered learning should be for the student to develop autonomy and responsibility.
-This style of instruction allows for choice and freedom for the student and as a result holds students to be more responsible for their learning.
+The goal of student-centered learning should be for the student to develop autonomy and responsibility and for the teacher to be mindful of individual goals and learning styles.
+This modality of instruction allows for choice and freedom for the student and as a result holds students to be more responsible for their learning.

 Our educators support our learners by assisting them in becoming mindful and analytical of conventional thoughts and ideas: This consists of encouraging students to think critically about their own beliefs, behaviors or perspective, as well as the conjectures of others.
 Our educators provide our students with opportunities in recognizing theories that are being referenced and cultivate an environment with opportunities to effectively partake in discourse.
 We want children to question beyond the façade of what is being taught to ultimately have an appreciation of the root of knowledge.